feffyx/Ephemeral/Ephemeral/README.md

 ---

 ## 🚧 Status
-This project is currently in **development**, working on 3d models to integrate and understanding basics of coding for immersive experiences.
+This project is constantly being **updated**, working on adding more functionalities and improving the UI.

 ---